bradhowes/keystrokecountdown/src/articles/signing/index.md

 I feel confident that this addition to the build process is kosher, but there is always a chance that future changes to Xcode iOS building will break it -- or render it obsolete.
 There is an alternative approach which also works: embed all embedded frameworks in the top-level target.
-However, I am less enamoured with this approach due to the fact that if I add or remove a framework from my own, I have to remember to do the same with the top-level app target.
-With my 'Build Process' script, this is handled for me automagically.
+However, I am less enamored with this approach due to the fact that if I add or remove a framework from my own, I have to remember to do the same with the top-level app target.
+With my 'Build Process' script, this is handled for me auto-magically.